 Medicare has strict eligibility and enrollment rules for its plans.

-Who is eligible for Part D?
+Who is eligible for Medicare Part D?

-Anyone enrolled in original Medicare is eligible for Part D coverage.
+Anyone enrolled in Original Medicare is eligible for Part D coverage.

-A person can enroll in a Part D plan during their Medicare initial enrollment period (IEP), a 7-month window that begins 3 months before the person turns 65, continues through their birth month, and ends 3 months later.
+A person can enroll in a Medicare Part D plan during their Medicare initial enrollment period (IEP), a 7-month window that begins 3 months before the person turns 65, continues through their birth month, and ends 3 months later.

 Medicare has an online search tool that shows the Part D plans available in a person’s area.
 After choosing a plan, a person can enroll by: